 These questions include:

-- Can I qualify for life insurance if I am a professional or amateur race car driver?
+- Can I qualify for life insurance as a professional or amateur race car driver?

 - Why do life insurance companies care if I am a professional or amateur race car driver?